Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 I said that Democrats couldn't stand for the family of Lake and Riley.

-And I said, if if that's the point that people are at in this country, forget politics you don't have a heart, you don't have a soul, you don't have a conscience.
+And I said, if that's the point that people are at in this country, forget politics.

 It's pretty unbelievable.

-I know this is personal for you, Buck.
+I know this is personal for you, Buck, but I also know something else.

-You know, you're scheduled to give a public speech tomorrow.
+You're scheduled to give a public speech tomorrow.

-If I told you the text that I'm getting from friends and family and and associates about security and be careful, and you're getting the same thing, I'm sure.
+If I told you the text that I'm getting from friends and family and associates about security and be careful, and you're getting the same thing, I'm sure.

-This this horrible and tragic uh assassination of our of our friend Charlie, which is still uh I mean, it's just we're all in shock.
+But there's also even beyond that, there's the reality that this is not happening this horrible and tragic assassination of our friend Charlie, which is still, I mean, it's just, we're all in shock.

-I mean, I've had when when Lindo was texting me about this, and we I kept saying, Linda, tell me it's not confirmed, and my hands were going numb.
+I mean, I've had when Lindo was texting me about this and I kept saying, Linda, tell me it's not confirmed.

-Tried to be a m that guy tried to do a mass assassination of members of Republicans, specifically Republican and conservative members of Congress yelling this is for health care.
+If you were to go back, coming from the left against people on the right, I think of the shooting that happened, what, in 2018, tried to be a mad, that guy tried to do a mass assassination of members of Republicans, specifically Republican and conservative members of Congress, yelling, this is for healthcare.

 He was there on that day.

-Steve Scalise got hit, almost died.
+Steve Scales got hit, almost died.

-And it's because they say that Trump is Hitler, it's because they say that fascism is here.
+And it's because they say that Trump is Hitler.

-Uh there is nothing like that on the right.
+There is nothing like that on the right.

-There's nothing that exists in our political discourse that goes anywhere near the kinds of defamatory and insane statements that they make.
+There is nothing that exists in our political discourse that goes anywhere near the kinds of defamatory and insane statements that they make.

-And w w I think everyone's tired of it.
+And I think everyone's tired of it.

 They just assassinated one of the most important political figures on the right in this country.